-The internet of things - the "IoT" - refers to devices other than conventional computing devices (e.g., computers, tablets, and mobile phones) that interact with other devices over the internet.
-Examples of devices considered within the IoT include smart refrigerators and televisions that feature internet capabilities.
+The internet of things (IoT) refers to devices other than conventional computing devices (e.g., computers, tablets, and mobile phones) that interact with other devices over the internet.
+Examples of IoT devices include smart refrigerators and televisions that feature internet capabilities.
 A natural question is how to integrate IoT devices into our data intermediation framework.
 These devices generate data that, like data generated by the user of computers and mobile phones, can increase overall surplus.
 For instance, a smart refrigerator might register that a consumer is running out of milk and transfer this information to the consumer's online grocery store, which could then send a targeted recommendation to this consumer's smartphone.
-Because such a recommendation may avoid inconvenient situations in which the consumer finds no more milk in his fridge, utilizing this data may raise total welfare.
+Because such a recommendation may prevent an inconvenient situation in which the consumer finds no more milk in their fridge, utilizing this data may raise total welfare.